po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

  * 🔑 This makes the asynchronous code read and run more like synchronous code.
 We have the added benefit of not having to deal with long `then()` and `catch()` chains.

 * 🔑 Rename the `.env.EXAMPLE` file and fill in your credentials.
 Run `npm start` from the `09-Ins_Update-Delete` directory.
-Open Insomnia Core and show that all requests to `localhost:3001/api/books` still work.
+Open Insomnia and show that all requests to `localhost:3001/api/books` still work.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):